 Donegal hotel prepares for nuclear disaster and hopes to make some money in the process.

-Jackson's Hotel in Ballybofey county Donegal is making an underground disco available as a nuclear shelter at a price of £250 a head.
+Jackson's Hotel in Ballybofey County Donegal is making an underground disco available as a nuclear shelter at a price of £250 a head.

-Reporter Cathal MacCoille suggests that people may think he is cashing in on people's fears as a result of the Chernobyl disaster.
+He rejects the notion it is cashing in on people's fears as a result of the Chernobyl disaster.